 For sole traders, contractors or self-employed workers

-If you are a sole trader, contractor or self-employed, you need to apply for a check as an individual and verify it through your NDIS portal.
+If you're a sole trader, contractor or self-employed, you need to apply for a check as an individual and verify it through your NDIS portal.

 For employers and organisations

-Organisations cannot start an NDIS worker check.
-If your employee needs a check they need to apply online.
+Organisations can't start an NDIS worker check.
+If your employee needs a check they must apply online.

 Your employee will need your NDIS Employer ID to complete their application.